UniTuner Pro V1.2 NEW |

 The tone generator is used to play back a frequency or tuning.
 Select the waveform you want to use for playback.

-Select one of the available waveforms (see Fig. 7-1).
+Select one of the available waveforms (see Figure 10).

 IMPORTANT: When using the sine wave, your device’s speakers may not be able to reproduce frequencies below 200 Hz.